acend/kubernetes-basics-training/content/en/docs/06/_index.md

 ## Uninterruptible Deployments

-The [rolling](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) update strategy makes it possible to deploy Pods without interruption.
+The [rolling update strategy](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) makes it possible to deploy Pods without interruption.
 The rolling update strategy means that the new version of an application gets deployed and started.
-As soon as the application says it is ready, Kubernetes forwards requests to the new instead of the old version of the Pod, and the old Pod gets terminated.
+As soon as the application says it is ready, {{% param distroName %}} forwards requests to the new instead of the old version of the Pod, and the old Pod gets terminated.

-Additionally, [container health checks](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) help Kubernetes to precisely determine what state the application is in.
+Additionally, [container health checks](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) help {{% param distroName %}} to precisely determine what state the application is in.

 Basically, there are two different kinds of checks that can be implemented:

 * Liveness probes are used to find out if an application is still running
 * Readiness probes tell us if the application is ready to receive requests (which is especially relevant for above-mentioned rolling updates)

-These probes can be implemented as HTTP checks, container execution checks (the execution of a command or script inside a container), or TCP socket checks.
+These probes can be implemented as HTTP checks, container execution checks (the execution of a command or script inside a container) or TCP socket checks.

-In our example, we want the application to tell Kubernetes that it is ready for requests with an appropriate readiness probe.
-Our example application has a health check context named health: `http://<node-ip>:<node-port>/health`
+In our example, we want the application to tell {{% param distroName %}} that it is ready for requests with an appropriate readiness probe.
+Our example application has a health check context named health: `{{< onlyWhenNot openshift >}}http://<node-ip>:<node-port>/health{{< /onlyWhenNot >}}{{< onlyWhen openshift >}}http://${URL}/health{{< /onlyWhen >}}`

 ## Task {{% param sectionnumber %}}.2: Availability during Deployment

+{{< onlyWhenNot openshift >}}
 In our deployment configuration inside the rolling update strategy section we define that our application has to be always be available during an update: `maxUnavailable: 0`

 You can directly edit the deployment (or any resource) with: